microsoft/InnerEye-DeepLearning/docs/environment.md

 In order to enable PyTorch to use CUDA, you need to make sure that you have

 1. Compatible graphics card with CUDA compute capability of at least 3.0 (at the moment of writing).
-You can check compatibility list [here](https://developer.nvidia.com/cuda-gpus)
+You can check the compatibility list [on the NVIDA Developer site](https://developer.nvidia.com/cuda-gpus)
 1. Recent NVidia drivers installed

 A quick way to check if PyTorch can use the underlying GPU for computation is to run the following line from your conda environment with all InnerEye packages installed: